mohsaqr/tnaExtras/README.md

 A comprehensive R package for analyzing temporal patterns in sequential data.
 This package provides tools for sequence comparison, pattern analysis, and computation of sequence-level indices with focus on complexity systems, Markov chain dynamics, and temporal network analysis.

+**NEW in v0.4.0: Unified Pattern Discovery** - Revolutionary `discover_patterns()` function combines all pattern analysis capabilities into a single, 10-50x faster interface with optimized algorithms.

 **NEW in v0.3.0: Association Rule Learning** - Complete implementation of Apriori and FP-Growth algorithms for discovering frequent patterns and association rules in transaction data.

 **Enhanced in v0.2.0: Multi-Group Support** - Now supports analysis across multiple groups (3+) in addition to the original two-group comparisons.